Nicole Scherzinger’s Insanely Tight, Sparkly Gold Dress Is Driving Instagram Wild

 “You’re such a gorgeous human and I hope you’re taking care of yourself,” one more follower wrote.

-Recently, the 41-year-old opened up to Women’s Health about her fitness routine, confessing that they key to everything is variation.
+Recently, the 41-year-old opened up to Women’s Health about her fitness routine, confessing that the key to everything is variation.

 “In a typical workout I would run on the treadmill maybe 20 mins, then try to do some squats, some sit-ups on the exercise ball, some yoga stretches,” she shared.
 “When I’m home I like to take a spinning class called Soul Cycle or I like to do hot yoga — a modified version of bikram yoga — or hiking, and core power yoga in LA.”

 Additionally, Nicole says that she and her girlfriends like to support each other in the gym and push one another to stay motivated.
-According to the singer, she also goes to a number of classes with friends including a sculpting hot yoga class while they also go hiking together.
+According to the singer, she goes to a number of classes with friends, including a sculpting hot yoga class.
+She also goes hiking with friends.
 Obviously, her hard work is paying off big time.